Wild Thyme Studio by Susan Whatling BA(hons), MAed, PGCE

 Passionate about landscapes

-While at school, I first began selling ink drawings of architecture in the landscape.
-I produced local Suffolk images based in and around the coast which were published in a colouring book while I was studying for my A levels.
+I began selling ink drawings of architecture in the landscape during my school years, producing local Suffolk images based in and around the coast.

-After A levels I enjoyed working for an architect as an architectural technician.
-I went on to study Architecture for a year which in turn grew my passion for design.
-Subsequently I completed an honours degree in design.
+Working and studying architecture led me to an honours degree in design.
 During that time, I was so utterly inspired by the traditional C17th and C18th Grand Tour, that a friend and I headed to Europe for a summer with only our backpacks and sketchbooks.
+Travel has been a large focus in my life.

 I look forward to hearing from you.